d7KrEoL/TacViewSA/README.md

 ## Installation

+1. [Download](https://sampforum.blast.hk/files/03DL/sa-mp-0.3.DL-R1-install.exe) and install samp 0.3 DL client from samp forums archive;

-1. [Download](https://www.blast.hk/moonloader/download.php) and install moonloader from [official website](https://www.blast.hk/)
+2. [Download](https://www.blast.hk/moonloader/download.php) and install moonloader from [official website](https://www.blast.hk/);

      _to get extra informatiom you can visit_ [forum thread page](https://www.blast.hk/threads/13305/)

-2. Download Client-side script.
+3. Download Client-side script.
 You can find it in [Client](Client/) folder of repository or in [Releases](https://github.com/d7KrEoL/TacViewSA/releases) section;

-3. Unzip all files to GTASA/moonloader folder;
+4. Unzip all files to GTASA/moonloader folder;

       _TacViewSA.lua should be in 'modloader' root folder (RF), switch.lua in RF/lib,
       TVRec.lua in RF/resources/tvsa_

-4. After entering the server type /tvrec to start/stop recording.
+5. After entering the server type /tvrec to start/stop recording.
 Your recorded files will be in RF/resources/tvsa folder.